genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_setup-wsl.md

 docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=docker" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest
 ```

-This downloads and runs a MSSQL image for version 2019-latest.
+This downloads and runs an MSSQL image for version 2019-latest.
 Other versions are available; for more details [see here](https://hub.docker.com/_/microsoft-mssql-server).

 To connect, use this JDBC URL: